Last Updated on

 This sculpture park that is free to the public showcases the latest in sculptures in a former landfill turned art gallery/park.
 You can watch artists work some days (if you’re lucky enough!) and gaze across the East River to Manhattan from this river-side park.

 Fort Totten is where Wanderlustingk editor Karen and her mother would go rollerblading on the weekends.
 This picturesque park surrounds an active military base set on a civil war era fortress.
-It has nice views of the Long Island Sound and it’s the perfect place to come for a long walk.
+It has nice views of Long Island Sound and it’s the perfect place to come for a long walk.

 Tabernacle of Prayer Church